 What Are Large Deposits?

-Under the view of lenders, large deposits are deposits that are equal or greater than 10% of the monthly gross household income of the borrower.
-Large deposits needs to be sourced to be able to be used for cash to close and seasoned funds for closing.
-Those who are planning on buying a home in the near future, deposit any and all unsourced funds and cash as soon as possible and let those funds season 60 days in your bank account so sourcing those deposits will not become an issue when you are ready to apply for a mortgage loan.
+- Those who are planning on buying a home in the near future, deposit any and all unsourced funds and cash as soon as possible and let those funds season 60 days in the bank account

 Gift Funds As Cash To Close And Seasoned Funds For Closing